articulate/hermes/docs/README.md

 ## Logging

 Hermes uses the [`debug`](https://github.com/visionmedia/debug) library to output raw logs.
-To turn on all of the Hermes logs, include the following environment variable:
+To turn on all of the logs, include the following environment variable:

 ```
 DEBUG=hermes:*